GLU-Net: Global-Local Universal Network for Dense Flow and Correspondences: Experimental Validation

 \section{Experimental Validation}

 In this section, we comprehensively evaluate our approach for three diverse problems: geometric matching, semantic correspondences and optical flow.
 Importantly, we use the \emph{same} network and model weights, trained on \emph{DPED-CityScape-ADE}, for all three applications.
-More detailed results are available in the supplementary material.
+More detailed results are available in the appendix Section~\ref{sec:results}.